Tailoring high precision polynomial architected material constitutive responses via inverse design: Results

 The optimization results demonstrate that the method is capable of designing a variety of nonlinear springs.
 The high degree of precision in matching a target behavior also makes it possible to target nonlinearities which vary from one another only slightly, sweeping through the design space for the desired nonlinear behavior.
-To demonstrate this capability, we chose a target which consisted of a linear plus cubic stiffening type nonlinearity, and varied the target coefficient weights.
+To demonstrate this capability, we chose a target which consisted of a linear plus cubic stiffening type nonlinearity ($F = x + Ax^3$), and varied the target coefficient weights (A is varied).
 This type of sweep is fairly straightforward to perform once the first design has been optimized, as the optimum from one design can be used as the initial condition for the next step, in many cases (but not all) eliminating the need to design the initial conditions.
-The results are shown in Fig. \ref{FigSweep}.
-We first draw attention to the distinct shift in design between ratios 20 and 40.
-This transition represents a local minimum which prevented the optimization of the ratio 20 design from the initial condition comprised of the optimum ratio 40 design.
+The results are shown in Figure \ref{FigSweep}.
+We first draw attention to the distinct shift in design between ratios 40 and 80.
+This transition represents a local minimum which led to a relatively poor optimization of the ratio 40 target, and prevented an acceptable optimization of the ratio 20 design from an initial condition drawn from this poor ratio 40 optimization.
 Intuitively, this makes sense, as the hinge-like structure present in the more nonlinear designs is qualitatively different from the type of structure which might be expected to exhibit more linear behavior.
-Selecting a new starting design, which in this case consisted of straight edges and a thicker beam to promote a weaker nonlinearity, provided a successful workaround which avoided the local minimum and found a satisfactory design.
-The ratio 40 design also exhibited the lowest quality coefficient match out of the sweep, at 3.048\%.
+Selecting a new starting design, which in this case consisted of straight edges and a thicker beam to promote a weaker nonlinearity, provided a successful workaround which avoided the local minimum and found a satisfactory design for the ratio 20 target, as well as an improved optimal design for the ratio 40 target.
 This difficulty highlights the challenges of the highly nonlinear design space, and the ease with which such local minima can be circumvented with educated initial design.
-We also note that the coupling of stiffness and nonlinearity is clearly visible in the optimized curves of the sweep designs (considering ratios 40-163 to be grouped together, and ratios 10-20 to be grouped together) in Fig. \ref{FigSweep}B, in which the more linear designs display stiffer overall behavior, while the more nonlinear designs are softer.
+We also note that the coupling of stiffness and nonlinearity is clearly visible in the optimized curves of the sweep designs (considering ratios 40-163 to be grouped together, and ratios 10-20 to be grouped together) in Figure \ref{FigSweep}B, in which the more linear designs display stiffer overall behavior, while the more nonlinear designs are softer.
 This change in nonlinearity (and stiffness) is achieved by increasing or decreasing the thickness.
-We highlight this in the zoomed-in images of the ratio 40-163 optimized structures in Fig. \ref{FigSweep}, noting that the ratio 163 design is the optimized stiffening design from Fig. \ref{FigExamples}, and that each subsequent ratio uses the optimum from the previous ratio as the initial condition.
+We highlight this in the zoomed-in images of the ratio 40-163 optimized structures in Figure \ref{FigSweep}, noting that the ratio 163 design is the optimized stiffening design from Figure \ref{FigExamples}, and that each subsequent ratio uses the optimum from the previous ratio as the initial condition.